 Towering high above the Manhatten skyline the Bar is only a few floors down from the Top Of the Rock Observation deck in the Same Building.
 While you would have to pay $34 to go up to the deck, entry to Bar Sixty-Five is FREE.
 Of course, the bad news is you will be expected to buy at least one Drink and at $20 for a Gin and Tonic, it’s not cheap.

 But the Bar feels like part of New York’s History, which it is.
 And while the drinks are very pricey they are top-notch.
 Not sure we could recommend the $375 “above the Law” cocktail, We are sure it’s great but it’s above our price range, by about $360!

 For us, the Bar Sixty-Five is a Treat.
 A place for a celebration or part of that once-in-a-lifetime trip.
 It really is a special place and this is reflected in the dress code, no jeans, and hoodies up here.
 We strongly recommend booking as this place can, and does, fill up.

 Bar-54 – Times Square

-Reservations are not essential but recommended if you don’t want to miss out.
-The Bar opens for NYear’sars Eve and you can See the Ball Drop from the Roof.
+Reservations are not essential but are recommended if you don’t want to miss out.
+The Bar opens for New Year’s Eve and you can see the Ball Drop from the Roof.
 The chances of a reservation are fairly slim though and expect to pay $$$$$’s for access to the private New Years Eve Party

 Bar 13 NYC

 The Prices are Expensive but really you would expect that here and not overly so considering your surroundings.
 The Lunch menu is especially gentle on the Wallet.
 The Outdoor area is fantastic but the Lounge space allows year-round operation.
-There is a pool outside but it’s more for display and ambience that to actually use.
+There is a pool outside but it’s more for display and ambiance than to actually use.

 Don’t expect to get in without reservations.